24 minute read

 My journey through Buddhist philosophy, particularly the concept of the Beginner’s Mind, offers a counterintuitive solution – sometimes the wisest approach is to deliberately maintain ignorance rather than accumulating partial information that triggers false confidence.

 This insight connects to my reframing of The Meaning Question from “What is the meaning of life?” to “Do I want meaning in my life?”
 Sometimes the most profound wisdom lies not in seeking more information, but in recognizing when our current information is insufficient for reliable conclusions and maintaining appropriate uncertainty.
-In other words, understanding my ignorance level (like my former advisor, Stephen, often mentioned wittily)!
+In other words, the true wisdom starts from understanding my ignorance level (like my former advisor, Prof. Stephen Boyd, often mentioned wittily)!

 In practical terms, this suggests several strategies.